 Water charges are comprised of user fees, which are determined by the amount of water you consume, and a water parcel tax.
 Together, these charges contribute to funding the water utility.
-For example, they cover system maintenance, replacement of aging infrastructure, purchasing bulk water from the Sunshine Coast Regional District, and scientific studies related to the Gibsons Aquifer.
+For example, they cover system maintenance, replacement of aging infrastructure, educational programs, and scientific studies related to the Gibsons Aquifer.